 There are two Co-chairs to the Steering Group, appointed on a 12 month rolling tenure.
 Current Co-chairs are:

-The Alliance is supported and funded by Abbott Laboratories, Bayer, Medtronic UK Ltd, Novartis Pharmaceuticals UK Ltd, and Roche Diagnostics Ltd.
+The Alliance is supported and funded by Abbott, Bayer, Medtronic UK Ltd, Novartis Pharmaceuticals UK Ltd, and Roche Diagnostics Ltd.